big-jr/installpy/README.md

 ## To Use The Script

-Before you do anything else, you'll need to install the `zlib` packages to handle the Zlib compression used in the Python source code:
+Before you do anything else, if you're using a Raspberry Pi you'll need to install the `zlib` packages to handle the Zlib compression used in the Python source code:

 ```(bash)
 sudo apt install zlib1g zliblg-dev